 GeneCards Summary for MERTK Gene

 MERTK (MER Proto-Oncogene, Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with MERTK include retinitis pigmentosa 38 and mertk-related retinitis pigmentosa.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include transmembrane receptor protein tyrosine kinase activity.
-An important paralog of this gene is MET.
+Diseases associated with MERTK include Retinitis Pigmentosa 38 and Retinitis Pigmentosa.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is AXL.

 Receptor tyrosine kinase that transduces signals from the extracellular matrix into the cytoplasm by binding to several ligands including LGALS3, TUB, TULP1 or GAS6.
 Regulates many physiological processes including cell survival, migration, differentiation, and phagocytosis of apoptotic cells (efferocytosis).
 Ligand binding at the cell surface induces autophosphorylation of MERTK on its intracellular domain that provides docking sites for downstream signaling molecules.
 Following activation by ligand, interacts with GRB2 or PLCG2 and induces phosphorylation of MAPK1, MAPK2, FAK/PTK2 or RAC1.
 MERTK signaling plays a role in various processes such as macrophage clearance of apoptotic cells, platelet aggregation, cytoskeleton reorganization and engulfment.
 Functions in the retinal pigment epithelium (RPE) as a regulator of rod outer segments fragments phagocytosis.
 Plays also an important role in inhibition of Toll-like receptors (TLRs)-mediated innate immune response by activating STAT1, which selectively induces production of suppressors of cytokine signaling SOCS1 and SOCS3.